 The type of greenhouse-irrigation system you get will depend on the size of your greenhouse.
 Some greenhouse-watering systems will work better with specific sizes, and some are made for smaller or larger spaces.
 If you’re working with a small greenhouse, you don’t need a complex overhead watering system to get to all your plants.
 However, on the other side, when you have a larger greenhouse filled to the brim with crops, you don’t want to have to have to go around and water each plant individually; you’d be there the whole day.
-When deciding which greenhouse-irrigation system will be most successful for you, you have to keep in mind your needs, the confines of your space, and the needs of your plants.
+When choosing an irrigation system for your greenhouse that will most likely yield success, you have to keep in mind your needs, the confines of your space, and the needs of your plants.

 The mat irrigation system is often most successful for greenhouses on the smaller side, like windowed or lean-to options.
 These greenhouses often only have enough space for several plants and are ones used by those who aren’t as serious about greenhouse growing but still want a space to grow plants during off-seasons.